PhysicsDptAngers/polyUAnalog/hardware/voice/README.md

 ### Voltage-Controlled Amplifier (VCA)

 The AS3397 features a stereo Voltage Controlled Amplifier, which generates a current that must be converted into a corresponding voltage through a "transimpedance" circuit, typically one utilizing an Operational Amplifier (OpAmp).
+The stereo part of the VCA is a new addition of the AS3397 that was not present in the CEM3396.

 ## Driving the AS3397 Chip with an RP2040 (Pi Pico)